bayeslearner/docker-hdp/README.md

 # docker-hdp

+## What's New?
+The original github repository seems to be abandoned, and probably because  the hortonworks no longer exists; the fad of big data has died down; k8s is on its way to replace docker etc etc.  Nonetheless, it is still important to learn these things, so I picked it up and I will try to publish a working version of docker images into docker hub.

+Soe of the major changes will be:
+1. update base images to centos-7
+2. update Ambari/HDP to the last 2.X version that still includes HIVE view.
+3. fix fqdn, fix postgres auth issues and some java-8 TLS quirks.
+4. upload to docker hub.

+Let me know if you have any other suggestions.

+## Orignal README starts here!

 Built and tested with the latest version of [Docker for Mac](https://docs.docker.com/engine/installation/mac/#/docker-for-mac) and CentOS.
 Older versions of Docker provided by docker-machine and/or Docker Toolbox will not work.

 Trying this on Windows?
 Please [let me know](https://twitter.com/randerzander) how it works out.